Belgium is often seen as a ‘stopover’ country. We, however, know it’s worth a much longer stay!

 The Right Luggage

-The uneven pavement and cobblestone streets can make wheeled luggage a hassle in Belgium.
+The uneven pavement and cobblestone streets can make wheelie-bags a hassle.
 Consider using a travel backpack – instead of a suitcase for your trip.

 Versatile Day Pack

-Don’t forget a zippered travel day bag (that will deter pickpockets) for your long days of sightseeing.
-We go with these small backpacks, but have several other suggestions in our reviews of the Top Day Packs for Europe.
+Don’t forget a zippered bag that will deter pickpockets.
+We travel with these small backpacks, but have several other suggestions in our article about the Top Day Packs for Europe.

 Start planning your trip to Belgium!
 Search for the lowest airfares, the best accommodations and fun things to do…then start packing!
-Want more travel planning tips?
-Head over to our Travel Planning Page for more advice – and for country-specific information, take a look at our Travel Guides Page!
+Want additional advice?
+Head over to our Travel Planning Page and for country-specific information, take a look at our Travel Guides Page!

 More Top European Destinations